6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Are you missing multiple consecutive teeth?
 Do you want a comfortable and durable replacement for your missing teeth?
-Dr. Elizabeth Duling offers dental bridges as a restorative dentistry service to patients in her Owens Cross Roads, AL dental office.
+Dr. Elizabeth Duling offers dental bridges as a restorative dentistry service to patients in her Owens Cross Roads, AL, dental office.
 Traditional dental bridges use the support of natural teeth to hold prosthetic teeth in place.
 We can also cap off your natural teeth with crowns as protection.
-More modern dental bridges, particularly fixed bridges, can be secured with dental implants.
+Dental implants can secure more modern dental bridges, particularly fixed ones.

 Dental Bridge Treatment

-Dental bridges can be removable or fixed.
-Removable bridges are not as stable or permanent as fixed bridges, which is why they are often temporary.
-We use this type of bridge before a patients fixed bridge is complete.
+Bridges can be removable or fixed.
+Removable bridges are not as stable or permanent as fixed bridges, so they are often temporary.
+We use this type of bridge before a patient’s fixed bridge is complete.
 Alternatively, fixed bridges offer more structural support.
 If we secure it with dental implants, fixed bridges last longer and are more stable in the mouth.
 Dental implants replace teeth at the root and support the health of the whole dental structure.

 We can provide temporary crowns or a bridge while you wait for your permanent bridge.
-If you are receiving dental implants for your bridge, we will refer you to a specialist.
-Our team can create dental crowns as well as the final bridge restoration.
+If you receive dental implants for your bridge, we will refer you to a specialist.
+Our team can create dental crowns and the final bridge restoration.

 Which Bridge is Right for Me?